bitnami/charts/bitnami/redis/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### To 11.0.0

+When using sentinel, a new statefulset called `-node` was introduced.
+This will break upgrading from a previous version where the statefulsets are called master and slave.
+Hence the PVC will not match the new naming and won't be reused.
+If you want to keep your data, you will need to perform a backup and then a restore the data in this new version.

 ### To 10.0.0

 For releases with `usePassword: true`, the value `sentinel.usePassword` controls whether the password authentication also applies to the sentinel port.
 This defaults to `true` for a secure configuration, however it is possible to disable to account for the following cases: